(UPDATED: October 2021)

 What Happens to the Marketing Industry After the Coronavirus?

 Most business marketers already know how quickly protocol can change within the online marketing industry.
 Therefore, we’ve all learned how to change with the times and seasons.
-As the world now moves into this new phase of economic uncertainty, it’s crucial that we learn to adapt quickly.
-We must also learn how to make the necessary adjustments and keep moving forward.
+As the world now moves towards continued recovery and healing, everyone is starkly aware the virus is here to stay.
+Yet, businesses carry on with adapting and making the necessary adjustments to keep moving forward.
 Can business transition be challenging?
 Absolutely!
 However, when great minds with the same goals come into collaboration, we manage to get through these difficulties together.

 It’s been over a century since the world has seen a pandemic on this scale.
 And although life is hugely different now than it was in 1918, the experience of “first time” remains the same.
 The coronavirus pandemic is the first time the generations of this present world have faced such an event, and we’re all still learning how to contend with it.
 Yet, as long as we focus on alternative ways to stay connected during this time, we’ll overcome this challenge and prevail.